Clement Ligoure: The Atlantic Advocate newspaper

-Ligoure served as the editor and publisher of the The Atlantic Advocate.
+Ligoure served as the editor and publisher of The Atlantic Advocate, originally founded by Wilfred Adolphus DeCosta.
 Publication took place in the home he had purchased in 1917 at 166 North Street.
 It was the first newspaper in Nova Scotia owned and published by Black Canadians.
 The newspaper ran from 1915 to 1917 and its masthead read: "Devoted to the interests of colored people."
+Following the closure of The Atlantic Advocate, Dr. Ligoure became an active spokesman for the Universal Negro Improvement Association and African Communities League (UNIA-ACL), the first major Black social movement of the 20th century.
+The organization was founded in Jamaica in 1914 by Marcus Garvey and several associates and established its headquarters in Harlem by 1916.
+Dr. Ligoure was responsible for giving instructions to the Dominica Brotherhood Union so to form a chapter in Roseau.
+The doctor gave a rousing speech to the Brotherhood in January 1920.
+The evening’s proceedings were recorded in the 29 January edition of the Dominica Guardian.

 Death and legacy

-During a visit with his brother Clarence in Tobago, Ligoure contracted malignant malaria.
-He was transported to the Colonial Hospital in Port of Spain, Trinidad, where he died on 23 May 1922.
+In 1919, Dr. Ligoure came down with an unspecified illness which eventually forced him to close down his Halifax practice.
+He returned to Port of Spain in June of 1921.
+Almost a year later, during a visit with his brother Clarence in Tobago, Dr. Ligoure contracted malignant malaria.
+He was transported to the Colonial Hospital in Port of Spain, Trinidad, where he died at 34 years of age on 23 May 1922.

 David Woods' play Extraordinary Acts, in part, dramatized Ligoure's role in the Halifax Explosion.
 It was scheduled to be staged in 2020, but was delayed due to the COVID-19 pandemic.

 An inaugural "Dr. Clement Ligoure Award" was given in 2021 by the Doctors Nova Scotia organization to Nova Scotia's Chief Medical Officer of Health.
-It is a non-annual prize given to a physican for handling a medical crisis in Nova Scotia.
+It is a non-annual prize given to a physician for handling a medical crisis in Nova Scotia.

 In Halifax, the former house of Ligoure (of which only a part still stands) was given heritage status on 24 January 2023.
-The decision by Halifax's regional council followed lobbying efforts by notable Black community members.
+The decision by Halifax's regional council followed lobbying efforts by the Friends of Halifax Common and several notable Black community members.
 The house is listed at 5812-14 North Street, and was built in 1892.

+A new biography by Joel Zemel has been released as of July 2024.
+The book is entitled Dr. Clement Courtenay Ligoure: Publishing, Social Advocacy and the 1917 Halifax Disaster.
+The volume also provides new information about Dr. Ligoure’s early life, details of his involvement as a recruiter for the No. 2 Construction Battalion, his work for the Universal Negro Improvement Association and African Communities League, and what happened to him after he closed down his medical practice and left Halifax for good.